 Upload Performance

 Traditional cloud storage wins for raw upload speed.
 With optimized SDKs, multipart uploads, and direct data center connections, you can achieve consistent, high-speed uploads regardless of file size.
-AWS S3 Transfer Acceleration can further boost speeds for global uploads.

 Download Performance